 DUCKLINGS GRADE 1, 2 AND 3

-The Dolphin Award is for children that have a little experience in the pool but are still developing their confidence.
+The Dolphin Award is for children that have some experience in the pool and are developing their confidence.
 This award involves a range of stationary and moving skills such as floating, log rolls, gliding, kicking and travelling on their front and back for a maximum distance of 10 meters.
-This level takes place in waist deep water and requires the students to wear goggles.

 The Whale Award is when the students begin to refine their skills into recognised techniques and strokes.
-By this point, the students are confident in the water and can practice in depths that go to their shoulders.
 The students will practice a range of skills including under water swimming, backwards sculling and self-rescue skills.
 They will work towards basic techniques for the front crawl, back crawl, inverted breaststroke kick, and breaststroke kick.

-By this point students can work in deep water and are developing their skills in the four main swimming strokes.
-The students should be able to demonstrate their understanding of pool rules and safety (as in all the awards) but they also work on some self-rescue skills such as treading water.
+By this point students are developing their skills in the four main swimming strokes.
+The students should be able to demonstrate their understanding of pool rules and safety (as in all the awards) and they also work on some self-rescue skills.
 They need to show competence in forward sculling and a 360° rotation.
 Another example of one criterion they must meet is to perform an entry dive in preparation for their Olympic Ring Awards.

 OLYMPIC BLUE RING AND OLYMPIC BLACK RING